source-academy/source-lsp/README.md

 # source-lsp
-Language Server Protocol for the Source languages
+Language Server Protocol (LSP) resources for the Source languages